decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 # Test Vectors

-The following section details a basic set of test vectors that can be used to confirm an implementations correctness.
+The following section details a basic set of test vectors that can be used to confirm an implementation's correctness.

 **NOTE** All binary data below is represented as octet strings in big endian order, encoded in hexadecimal format.